Bug #2893

 I added in the second row also the benchmarks for an observation duration of 18000 s.
 The trend is confirmed.

-#9 Updated by Knödlseder Jürgen over 4 years ago
+#9 Updated by Knödlseder Jürgen about 5 years ago

 I looked into the current implementation of the cache.
 It turned our that the nesting of the event attributes Right Ascension, Declination, reconstructued and true energy led to quite some memory usage.
 The managed to reduce the memory usage by encoding these four attributes in a single double precision value.
 I checked that the fit results were still the same after using the new encoding.
 I did this check also for a run with the energy dispersion enabled.